ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ### Login
 When a user tries to log in they have the option of either creating an account directly on the website, or using GitHub as an external login service.
-When a user logs in with GitHub, user data necessary for the application is automatically fetched.
+When a user logs in with GitHub, the application automatically fetches the user data necessary for account creation.
-Information like a users GitHub username is used as their _Chirp!_ username.
-The user is then auto-redirected to the public timeline, after GitHub returns a valid authorisation.
+The user is then auto-redirected to the public timeline, after GitHub returns a valid authentication.
 Below is a diagram of a typical scenario of a user logging into the _Chirp!_ application.

 ![Activity diagram of a user trying to login to the _Chirp!_ application](diagrams/images/Login.png){ width=100% }

 ### Reply {#Activity_Reply}
-Below is an illustration of how a user would reply to another users _Cheep_.
 When designing replies it was chosen to use the same _Cheep_ model as both a "root post" and the following replies to said post.
 This method was chosen because we wished to design a _thread_ style of replies, similar to Reddit.
 Instead of only having one layer of replies, users could now reply to other peoples' replies, and continue a _thread_ of replies.
-Using the same entity for this, the code for the UI could be made more simple using recursion.
-Below is a diagram of a typical scenario of a user replying to another user in the _Chirp_ application.
+Below is a diagram of a typical scenario of a user replying to another user in the _Chirp!_ application.

 ![Activity diagram of a user replying to another users _Cheep_](diagrams/images/Reply.png){ width=35% }

 ## Sequence of Functionality/Calls through _Chirp!_
-Below is a UML sequence diagram illustrating the sequence of calls in the _Chirp!_ application when it receives an HTTP `GET /` request from a client, corresponding to a request for the _Public Timeline_.
+Below is a UML sequence diagram illustrating the sequence of calls in the _Chirp!_ application when it receives an HTTP `GET /` request from a client.
+Such a request corresponds to a request for the _Public Timeline_.
 More specifically, the diagram focuses on the calls relevant to retrieving and displaying the _Public Timeline_ _Cheeps_.
 The diagram is intentionally kept at an architectural level of abstraction.
+The intention is to depict how a user’s incoming request is handled end-to-end, from the incoming HTTP request to data retrieval and the final rendering of the _Public Timeline_ with the relevant _Cheeps_.
 It therefore emphasises the collaboration between the main system components (`Chirp.Web`, `Chirp.Infrastructure`, and the database), rather than the internal implementation details.
 As a result, certain methods (e.g. `Public.OnGet()`) have been deliberately omitted.
 This abstraction is chosen to keep the diagram readable while still conveying the essential technical flow through the application’s layered architecture.
-The intention is to depict how a user’s incoming request is handled end-to-end, from the incoming HTTP request to data retrieval and the final rendering of the _Public Timeline_ with the relevant _Cheeps_.

 ![Sequence diagram depicting the sequence of calls through the _Chirp!_ application when it receives an HTTP GET request](diagrams/images/SequenceDiagram.png){ width=100% }

 # Process
 ## Build, Test, Release, and Deployment
-For building, releasing and testing GitHub Actions was used.

 ### Building & Releasing
 The script `release.yml` was used for building and releasing the project.
 The script uses a matrix of `[linux-x64, linux-arm64, win-x64, win-arm64, osx-x64, osx-arm64]` to create release artifacts on each release.
-When releasing a new version [release please](https://github.com/googleapis/release-please) was used to generate commit logs.
+When releasing a new version [release please](https://github.com/googleapis/release-please) was used to generate commit changelogs.

 ### Testing
-The script `coverage.yml` was used for checking if test suites existed for each package in the solution, after testing the script uses [reportgenerator](https://github.com/danielpalme/ReportGenerator) to generate a coverage report we could use to analyze the test coverage and quality of tests.
-This is discussed more in \ref{testPhilosophy}.
+The script `coverage.yml` was used for checking if test suites existed for each package in the solution, after testing the script uses [reportgenerator](https://github.com/danielpalme/ReportGenerator) to generate a coverage report which could be used to analyze the test coverage and quality of tests.

 ### Versioning
 Before the lecturers introduced us to semantic versioning and told us it was a requirement, we used CalVer[^calver].
-CalVer was initially chosen, as it uses the calendar date for versioning, and seemed to be a good way to coordinate our weekly releases. [^release-retag]
+CalVer was initially chosen, as it uses the calendar date for versioning, and seemed to be a good way to coordinate our weekly releases.[^release-retag]

 Once we switched to semantic versioning we decided that it would make sense to automate this process.
 The tool we used to automate this was [Release Please](https://github.com/googleapis/release-please) from Google.
-Release Please continuously monitors the git history of a project through a GitHub action.
+_Release Please_ continuously monitors the git history of a project through a GitHub action.
-The action identifies commits which use the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) standard and generates a release log based on changes in its own branch.
+The action identifies commits which use the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) standard and generates a changelog based on changes in its own branch.
 The action also opens a pull request, which when merged, merges the changelog into main and creates a new release with the changelog added as a description.
 This helped give us, and potential users, an overview over what has changed between releases.

-In addition to this, Release Please also automatically computes the next version number based on the ```feat```, ```fix```, and ```feat!``` tags from conventional commit.
+In addition to this, _Release Please_ also automatically computes the next version number based on the ```feat```, ```fix```, and ```feat!``` tags from conventional commit.
-This was nice, as we did not have to consider what our next release number should be.
+This was a good way to automate versioning, since we did not have to consider what our next release number should be.

-One issue we faced with this was we ended up with a rather high major version (5.5.1).
+One issue we faced with this was, that we ended up with a rather high major version (_v5.5.1_).
 The reason for this was our failure to consider what was actually a breaking change.
 We followed the convention of tagging any breaking API change as a breaking change, which would make Release Please update the major version[^semver-lecture-notes].
 However, these breaking API changes were often only breaking for internal APIs, for many major releases, no user-facing APIs changed.
-We should not have considered these internal API changes as breaking, since, for the end user, these changes were not breaking.
+We should not have considered these internal API changes as breaking, since for the end user, these changes were not breaking.
-What we should have considered a breaking change should be the switch from a **CLI** to a **web page**, and potentially **the addition of identity**.
+What we should have considered a breaking change should be the switch from a CLI to a web page, and potentially the addition of identity.
-This would mean that _Chirp!_ would be on **v3.x.y** or **v2.x.y**, depending on whether the addition of identity was considered breaking, not **v5.5.1**.
+This would mean that _Chirp!_ would be on _v3.x.y_ or _v2.x.y_, depending on whether the addition of identity was considered breaking, not _v5.5.1_.

 ### Deployment
-Whenever we deploy our code to GitHub, a number of GitHub Actions scripts will be run.
-These can be found the .github/workflow directory.
+Whenever we deploy code to GitHub, a number of GitHub Actions scripts were run.
+These can be found in the `.github/workflow directory`.

-- coverage.yml: Runs a code coverage test and fails upon not reaching the set threshold
+- `coverage.yml`: Runs a code coverage test and fails upon not reaching the coverage threshold
-- format.yml: Runs dotnet format, this maintains a certain code standard in our repository.
+- `format.yml`: Runs `.NET` format, this maintains `.NET`'s official styleguide.
 These formatting commits have been attributed to our group member mnni@itu.dk
-- main_bdsagroup13chirprazor.yml: Builds and deploys our code to our Azure Webapp instance, using our GitHub Secrets to access login information.
-This file was auto-generated by Azure and afterwards customised for our needs by a group member.
+- `main_bdsagroup13chirprazor.yml`: Builds and deploys our code to our Azure Webapp instance, using our GitHub Secrets to access login information.
+This file was auto-generated by Azure and afterwards customised for our needs.
-- release.yml: Builds and publishes our project to our GitHub repository, with builds for different operating systems.
+- `release.yml`: Builds and publishes our project to the GitHub repository, with builds for different operating systems.

 ### Linear Git History
-Initially, we did not enforce a linear git history as a requirement for our project, but it was a soft requirement to attempt to keep the history linear.
+Initially, we did not enforce a linear git history as a requirement for our project, but it was a self-imposed requirement to attempt to keep the history linear.
 However, after [#87381](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/873815545bb6ee80dd3c203ff9a895471815e3a6), we decided to enforce a linear history on the project through the git repo settings.

 There are many reasons for enforcing a linear history.